By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

 Anthony is the author of the Lonely Planet guide to Kenya.

 Amboseli offers great wildlife viewing, and four of the Big Five are present.
-Rhinos are absent, but big herds of elephants reliably move to and from the marshy swamps in the center of the park.
-Buffalo, wildebeest, Burchell's zebra and gazelle are all very common.
-Lions are the easiest to spot of the big cats, but sightings are hit-and-miss.
+Rhinos are absent, and leopards are very rarely seen, but big herds of elephants reliably move to and from the marshy swamps in the center of the park.
+Buffalo, wildebeest, plains zebra and gazelle are all very common.
+Lions are the easiest to spot of the big cats, but cheetahs are also possible.

 Weather & Climate

-In Amboseli, the average daytime temperature sits around a hot 28°C/82°F, while at night, the average doesn’t go much lower than a warm 15°C/59°F. Temperatures peak towards the end of the Wet season (October to May), with the April heat particularly fierce.
-Things cool down a little in the Dry season (June to September), after the downpours of the ‘long rains’, and before the lighter showers of the ‘short rains’.
+In Amboseli, the average daytime temperature sits around a hot 28°C/82°F, while at night the average doesn’t go much lower than a warm 15°C/59°F. Temperatures peak in the Wet season (November to May), with the February heat being particularly fierce.
+Things cool down a little in the Dry season (June to October).

-The two drier periods of the year, between the area’s short and long patches of rainfall, and in the Dry season proper (June to September), are the best times to visit.
+The two drier periods of the year, from January to February (between the area’s short and long patches of rainfall) and June to October (in the Dry season proper), are the best times to visit.
 Your game drive won’t be ruined by rain, and the animals can’t hide in the thin vegetation.
-The park does get quite busy at these times, however.
+The park does get very busy at these times, however.
+The best time for birding is from December to March.

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.